-The following line graph sets forth, for the period from December 31, 2017, through December 31, 2022, a comparison of the percentage change in the cumulative total shareholder return on our common shares compared to the cumulative total return of the Standard & Poor's 500 Stock Index and the MSCI US REIT Index.
-The graph assumes that \$100 was invested on December 31, 2017, in shares of our common shares and each of the aforementioned indices and that all dividends were reinvested without the payment of any commissions.
+The following line graph sets forth, for the period from December 31, 2016, through December 31, 2021, a comparison of the percentage change in the cumulative total stockholder return on our common stock compared to the cumulative total return of the Standard & Poor's 500 Stock Index and the MSCI US REIT Index.
+The graph assumes that \$100 was invested on December 31, 2016, in shares of our common stock and each of the aforementioned indices and that all dividends were reinvested without the payment of any commissions.
 There can be no assurance that the performance of our shares will continue in line with the same or similar trends depicted in the graph below.